amelia-online/Codebook-2/README.md

 [In] <<
 ```

-where all outputs were suppressed.\n
+where all outputs were suppressed.

 \* exceptions to this are the keywords: namespace, puts, and " because they are new additions.

 ### Loops